 All of our students are given the opportunity to participate in paid internships with industry partners.
 Please take a moment to review the following posts to learn more about our program.

 Work Based Learning at WHSAD

 WHSAD students are not expected to wait until they graduate college to begin their first job.
 Experience in the workplace is as crucial to a student's education as the classroom.
-The goal at WHSAD is that our students enter college and begin their adult lives with the … [Read More...]
+The goal at WHSAD is that our students enter college and begin their … [Read More...]

 Fabian James, WHSAD Class of 2008, graduated from Rochester Institute of Technology (RIT) with a degree in Computer Engineering Technology.
 “The vast opportunities I received at WHSAD, such as advanced math courses and mentorships from Pratt University & New York City College of Technology, helped prepare me for higher education.
 These outside classes along … [Read More...]

 As the onsite Woodworking class at Makeville studio (located in the Gowanus section of Brooklyn) comes to an end, WHSAD students who participated celebrate their hard work with their family and friends.
 This class was designed for beginners with little to no woodworking … [Read More...]

 Congratulations to all of the students that made the honor roll for the first marking period!
 Keep up the good work!
 To see if you’ve made the honor roll, look for your grade in the report below.
 Remember, while your average may have been high enough, you can only make … [Read More...]